AndreasChristensen89/resto-booking-system/README.md

 - Move profile url from reservations?
 - Check conflicting user booking - testing
 - Updating a booking removes the tables - see if can implement logic in updateview
+- Fix message for opening hours to reflect latest reservation time

 Fixed bugs